-Haibun, an annual anthology from Red Moon Press.
-They
+Haibun, an annual anthology from Red Moon Press founded by Jim Kacian.

 Bruce Ross is a past president of the Haiku Society of America.
 His haiku, haibun, collaborative renga, haiga and articles have appeared in haiku journals worldwide.
 He authored Journey to the Interior: American Versions of Haibun (1998) and How to Haiku: A Student's Guide to Haiku and Related Forms (2001).
 He has published three collections of original haiku: thousands of wet stones (1988), among floating duckweed (1994) and Silence: Collected Haiku (1997).
 His latest publication is summer drizzles (2006), a collection of haiku and haibun.

-Ken Jones contributes regularly to UK and US haiku magazines, as well as being represented in British and American anthologies.
+Ken Jones who passed away in 2015 contributed regularly to UK and US haiku magazines, as well as being represented in British and American anthologies.
 For his contribution to Pilgrim Foxes: Haiku and Haiku Prose, co-authored with Jim Norton and Sean O'Connor, Jones was awarded the Sasakawa Prize for Original Contributions in the Field of Haikai.
 His haibun "Travellers" won first place in the 2005 English Language Haibun Contest.
 And in 2011 he won joint first place in the British Haiku Society's Haibun Contest.
 Other Collections: Arrow of Stones (British Haiku Society,2002); Stallion's Crag (Iron Press, 2003); The Parsley Bed (Pilgrim Press, 2006); and Stone Leeks (Pilgrim Press 2009).
-Jones is a Zen practitioner and teacher of forty years' standing, and author of books on socially engaged Buddhism.
-He lives in Wales, with his Irish wife, Noragh.
+Jones was a Zen practitioner and teacher of forty years' standing, and author of books on socially engaged Buddhism.
+He lived in Wales, with his Irish wife, Noragh.